Previous Page Next Page

 13110 Rapid Closure Codes and Disposition of Other

-The APS specialist must complete a Case Initiation contact and Section 1 of the Safety Assessment when the Overall Allegation Disposition in the IMPACT system is Other and the Closure Reason is one of the following:
+The APS specialist must complete a Case Initiation contact and Section 1 of the Safety Assessment when the Overall Allegation Disposition in IMPACT is Other and the Closure Reason is one of the following:

 • Moved/Unable to Locate